 - 1/2 cup maple syrup can use any sticky sweetener of choice

 - 1 cup vanilla protein powder 32-34 grams per scoop

 - Line an 8 x 8-inch baking tray with parchment and set aside.
 Alternatively, use any deep dish or large loaf pan.

 - In a large mixing bowl, add your crispy rice cereal and protein powder and set aside.

-- In a microwave safe bowl or stove top, melt your peanut butter with sticky sweetener until combined.
+- In a microwave safe bowl or stove top, melt your almond butter with maple syrup until combined.
 Pour over your dry ingredients and mix until fully incorporated.
 Pour into the lined tray and press firmly into place.
-Put into the refrigerator.
+Refrigerate until firm.

 Disclosure: This post may contain affiliate links.
 I may earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.

 I love your recipes Arman.
 I like that I can substitute whatever I have on hand in terms of sweeteners or nut butters.
 Thank you for posting wonderful recipes.

 These would be perfect for my days of 5 hours of class time 😀 miss you, friend ♥︎

 I made this recipe and I am very excited about it!
 I actually only put in about half of the peanut butter and maple syrup and no chocolate on top.
 I also only did a half scoop of protein powder.
 It didn’t clump together and so we are using it as cereal in our milk!
 It is a delicious alternative to store bought peanut butter cereal.
 I also added about 1/4 tsp vanilla, 2 pinches of salt, and a few shakes of cinnamon.
 It really made the peanut butter flavor stand out.

 LOVE IT! 🙂